 Your Patreon page is your business

 There is no one right way to Patreon for all creators!
-We are happy to advise but every creator has to come up with a way to reward and charge patrons; everyone must come up with a way to share their work.
-For example, monthly billing and per-creation billing each function very differently.
+We are happy to advise, but every creator has to come up with a way to reward and charge patrons; everyone must come up with a way to share their work.
+For example, different billing options function very differently.
 Making that choice decides how rewards will work and how your patrons will experience your services.

 and our Community Guidelines